 After running thousands of collective miles with dogs over the years, we learned these tips to get the most out of training with a pooch leashed at your side.

-Editor’s Note: This article was originally published in 2011; here we update it for 2017.
+Editor’s note: This article was originally published in 2011; here, we update it for 2019.
 Rodney has since passed away, a running partner to be remembered forever.

-My dog, Rodney, turns nine years old this spring.
+My dog, Rodney, turns 9 years old this spring.
 In “dog years,” this makes him an old man.
-But Rodney, who is a Weimaraner and weighs about 100 pounds, is fit and fast, healthy for the most part and still able to run for miles without a break.
+But Rodney, who is a Weimaraner and weighs about 100 pounds, is fit and fast, healthy for the most part, and still able to run for miles without a break.

 I’ve learned a few things along the way.
 For this list, paired with my experience, we learned a great deal from Paws in Motion, a dog running service in Los Angeles.
 Its goal is to satisfy the dog’s physical, instinctual, and emotional need to run fast, breathe deep, and stretch his or her legs.
-Their team is composed of dedicated ultrarunners, and dog lovers alike.
+Paws in Motion’s team is composed of dedicated ultrarunners and dog-lovers alike.
 The founder, Matt Seng, runs 50-75 miles per week, all with dogs.

-From these combined experiences, I offer “10 Rules of Running with Your Dog.”
+From these combined experiences, I offer 10 rules for running with your dog.

 Don’t expect to go on burner 10-mile trail runs as soon as you get your dog.
 Dedicate shorter miles initially to training your dog for all the subtleties of the trail.
 Get the dog to think it’s an active participant in the run by not pushing outside its comfort zone and running too fast or long.
 Eventually, the dog will learn how you operate when running and develop its own pacing.

-Dogs instinctually smell along walks as a method to know the way home.
-They pee and sniff for comfort and security of knowing the way back (notice them run faster on the way home, because they know the way!).
-However, on the run, the primary activity is. . . running.
+Dogs instinctually sniff along walks as a method to know the way home.
+They pee and sniff for comfort and security of knowing the way back.
+(You’ll notice them run faster on the way home because they know the way!)
+However, on the run, the primary activity is, well, running.
 You want to keep your pace and maintain a steady rhythm.

 3. Practice Positivity!

 Long gone are the days of dominant dog training.
 The practice of control through negative encouragement makes dogs act out of fear, not comfort.
-You can still teach your dog to heel, observe your pace, starts, stops and commands, but through positive encouragement and patience.
+You can still teach your dog to heel and observe your pace, starts, stops, and commands, but through positive encouragement and patience.

-New dogs to running are unpredictable animals.
+Dogs new to running are unpredictable animals.
 With the leash in hand, you can control, steer, and stop the dog whenever you need to.
-Hip strung leashes with novice dogs can pull the runner into dangerous situations, especially with light-weight people.
+Hip-strung leashes with novice dogs can pull the runner into dangerous situations, especially with lightweight people.
 Rattlesnakes, mountain lions, bears, other dogs, rushing water, and cliffs all need immediate attention.
-A hand-held leash grants you the needed control.
+A handheld leash grants you the needed control.

 With a harness, your dog is able to run without obstruction.
-Collars can have a strangling effect and also limit how immediate you can deter your pup away from harmful obstacles.
+Collars can have a strangling effect and also limit how immediately you can deter your pup away from harmful obstacles.
 If your dog is chasing after something it should not, and a tug of the leash won’t do it, a harness will allow you to gain full control of the dog.
-As for choke collars, these train the dog through negative encouragement and elicit a fear based response.
+As for choke collars, these train the dog through negative encouragement and elicit a fear-based response.

 For larger, strong dogs that pull too much, a face lead (head collar) may help.
-Most dogs don’t love them, but will get used to the device quickly and quit pulling right away.
-Used gently, they can be a useful tool in teaching the dog good running behavior.
+Most dogs don’t love them but will get used to the device quickly and quit pulling right away.
+Used gently, a face lead can be a useful tool in teaching the dog good running behavior.

 5. Short Leash

 Your most natural running stride will be accomplished with the dog close and running at your side.
-My dog runs about two feet to my left, and he’s on a short leash that does not allow him to wander.
+My dog runs about 2 feet to my left, and he’s on a short leash that doesn’t allow him to wander.
 It takes some training, but most dogs can learn to run at your pace right alongside.
-It is an efficient system for both runner and dog.
+It’s an efficient system for both runner and dog.